alberto-sanchez/Ponia-Onia/README.md

 * **Onia2MuMuRootupler** - Rootupler of the Onia2MuMu objects
 * **OniaMM**             - Rootupler for genparticles objects, AOD

-* Setup: (should run with the same release in CompactSkim, but may run in any other, it has being tested on 7_4x, 7_6X and 8_0x)
+* Setup: (should run with the same release in CompactSkim or official BPH Skim, but may run in any other, it has being tested for runII-2015 data [74x and 76x] and runII-2016 [8_0x] )

 ```
 export SCRAM_ARCH=slc6_amd64_gcc491